TITLE 77: PUBLIC HEALTH

 c) Tank Controls.
 Supply lines taken from pressure or gravity tanks shall be valved at or near their source.

 d) Water Heating Equipment.
-A shut-off valve shall be provided in the cold water branch line within 5 feet of each water storage tank or each water heater.
+A shut-off valve shall be provided in the cold water branch within 5 developed feet of each water storage tank or each water heater and located in the same room.

 g) Health Care Facilities.
-In the residence rooms of health care facilities the water distribution pipe to each resident unit or back-to-back rooms shall be controlled by an arrangement of line valves that permits each group of fixtures, and each individual fixture, to be shut off without interference with the water supply to any other unit or portion of the building.
+In the residence rooms of health care facilities, the water distribution pipe to each resident unit shall be controlled by an arrangement of line valves that permits each group of fixtures, and each individual fixture, to be shut off without interference with the water supply to any other unit or portion of the building.